wpeka/wplegalpages/README.md

 GDPR, FTC and other privacy regulators along with ad networks require you to have legal policy pages on your website.
 Instead of spending hours researching and creating your own policy pages, use WPLegalPages to generate them in a few clicks.

 ### How to use WPLegalPages? ###
-1. Click on the 'WP Legal Pages' admin menu.
+1. Click on the 'WPLegalPages' admin menu.
 1. Accept the disclaimer.
 1. Fill in business details.
 1. Click create legal pages >> Select the type of legal template >> Publish.